nemotrader-hash/nemotrader-hash/README.md

 - 🌱 I’m currently learning **Python, R, SQL and Data visualisation tools**

 - 👯 I’m looking to collaborate on **Fintech - Blockchain and Data Analyse Projects**

-- 👨‍💻 All of my projects are available at [AnalyticAce](https://github.com/nemotrader-hash)

 - 💬 Ask me about **Python, Algo**